mariuszsygnowski/parcel-mario-many-couriers/README.md

 ## Inspiration

 When I was running my company, I sent parcels to various countries around the world.
 Usually, these were large packages: 20kg 65cm x 55cm x 35 cm.
 I searched for the best prices in a dozen or so search engines such as parcel2go.com.
 Each such company has its own contracts signed with courier companies, as a result of the price of such large packages differ very much.
-Typing the price of a package from each of these search engines takes a lot of time.
+Typing dimensions, weight and country from and destination country of a package from each of these search engines takes a lot of time.
 This application will solve this problem.

 ## What technologies it uses?